Abu Dhabi - The Cultural Heart of the UAE

 Annual Cultural Calendar

 The Abu Dhabi Festival brings world-class performing arts to the emirate, featuring international orchestras, dance companies, and theatrical productions alongside traditional Emirati performances.
-This cultural exchange demonstrates how local traditions can engage with global artistic movements whilst maintaining their distinctive character.
+This cultural exchange demonstrates how local traditions can engage with global artistic movements while maintaining their distinctive character.

 Traditional Celebrations